Ngawang Choephel: Arrest and imprisonment

 In August 1995 Choephel went to Tibet in order to record and videotape Tibetan folk songs for his documentary film.
 However, in September 1995 he was arrested by Chinese authorities, being charged with "espionage and counter-revolutionary activities" while he was filming his documentary.
-He was sentenced to 18 years imprisonment.

-The Chinese authorities have not publicly produced the charges against him.
+He was sentenced to 18 years' imprisonment.
+The Chinese authorities never publicly produced the charges against him.